 Core Concepts: Chemistry does not accept advertising.

 Resources for Teachers and Librarians

 Core Concepts: Chemistry offers an extensive array of resources to help librarians and educators most effectively use this online resource.
-From curriculum correlations and promotional materials, to lesson plans and printable research sheets for your students, you will find all the tools you need to support both your colleagues and your users here.
+From curriculum correlations and promotional materials, to lesson plans, usage statistics, and printable research sheets for your students, you will find all the tools you need to support both your colleagues and your users here.
 Click any link on the left navigation of the Resources for Teachers and Librarians page to explore the many resources available to librarians and educators.